 No, of course not.
 A history of abuse and violence in families, socioeconomic factors and jealousy on the part of husbands and boyfriends are just some of the explanations given for the abuse of women, especially wives and girlfriends in America.

 Walk into a women's shelter that is not targeted to a specific ethnic or cultural group, and you will find women of all races, colors, and of course religions.

-The abuse and killing of women for alleged honor crimes is not Islamic.
+The abuse and women's honour killing in America for alleged honor crimes is not Islamic.

 Nor is the abuse of women inherently as "American as apple pie".

 Photo Attribution: http://upload.wikimedia.org/wikipedia/commons/0/04/Acid_attack_victim.jpg